pedramyazdipoor/GAN_VAE/README.md

 ![image](https://github.com/user-attachments/assets/894d690f-079e-400b-ae77-0c3cc782c54c)

-We evaluate our generative model further by two known metrics: Inception score(IS) and Fréchet inception distance(FID).
+We evaluated our generative model even further by two known metrics: Inception score(IS) and Fréchet inception distance(FID).
 You can read more about them [here](https://ahujaniharika95.medium.com/inception-score-is-and-fr%C3%A9chet-inception-distance-fid-explained-2bc28a4faea7)